eclipse-ee4j/mojarra/README.md

 Pull requests are accepted on following branches:

-- [`master`][28] (Jakarta Faces.next)
+- [`3.0`][28] (3.0.x)
 - [`2.3`][29] (2.3.x)

-Note that it's okay to send a PR to the master branch, but this one is for JSF.next and not the current 2.3.x version!
+Note that it's okay to send a PR to the master branch, but this one is for JSF.next and not the current 2.3.x or 3.0.x version.

 ## Resources